jakerb/Tasche/README.md

 });
 ```

-Once the page has been loaded, we get:
+Once the page has been loaded, the template is rendered and inserted into the index page:

 ```Hi Jake, this is a template.```